udel-biotm-lab/BERT-RE/README.md

 [DDI](https://drive.google.com/file/d/1f03yS_hTY5-lGR4N9siDYjalAeZrler8/view?usp=sharing)\
 [ChemProt](https://drive.google.com/file/d/1KitpphP5B9wKN01NoiKg65z11vckeoka/view?usp=sharing)

 Due to the memory limit, we split the pre-training data into 10 files during sub-domain pre-training.
 If enough memory is available for you, just combine all the files into one file.
 Also, before pre-training, we need to covert the text data into tfrecord file for the BERT model using the following code, here we use PPI as an example.
-For pre-training of BioBERT model, we have to set "do_lower_case" to "false" and "do_whole_word_mask" to "false", and for PubMedBERT,  we have to set "do_lower_case" and "do_whole_word_mask" to "true".
+For pre-training of BioBERT model, we have to set "do_lower_case" to "false" and "do_whole_word_mask" to "false", and for PubMedBERT,  we have to set both "do_lower_case" and "do_whole_word_mask" to "true".

 ```
 for i in {1..10}